 The last question you may have, especially if visiting for the first time, is how far is downtown Bangkok from the airport.

 The Suvarnabhumi International Airport is around 30 minutes from the centre and the easiest way is to just take the train.
 You can always change to the Metro line at the ASOK Station.
-Keep in mind you need a 5-10 minutes walk and there is no air-conditioning.
+Keep in mind you need a 5-10 minute walk for that and there is no air-conditioning.

 Final thoughts